Goldy Gopher: Attitude and attire

-Logo
+Design

-The first official logo was made in the 1940s by sports merchandiser George Grooms, featuring a smiling "gopher" wearing a hat with the letter M on it.
+Goldy’s first official design was made in the 1940s by sports merchandiser George Grooms, featuring a smiling "gopher" wearing a hat with the letter M on it.
 Grooms, while driving to the University of Minnesota from Iowa, stopped at a rest stop and sketched what he thought were gophers.
 He presented the drawing to U of M bookstore manager Harold Smith, who loved it.
-After the image was put into production, did it become realized that the animal depicted in the picture was actually a chipmunk.
+Only after the image was put into production did it become realized that the animal drawn was actually a chipmunk.

 In the 1950s, Goldy's look became more animated.
-In the 1960s and 1970s, Goldy became more slim and simplistic, and was often drawn wearing the equipment of several of the University's sports.
+In the 1960s and 1970s, Goldy became more slim and simplistic, and was often drawn wearing sporting equipment.
 In 1979, the University hired Bill Stein to draw a new look for Goldy, which consisted of the mascot waving and wearing a shirt.
 Some commented that this drawing of Goldy wasn't fierce enough as a college mascot, and in 1985, a new version of Goldy was drawn by Steve Wanvig, who was asked by the University to make a more aggressive look.
 This variation of Goldy was a buff gopher with a fierce expression; depicted to be wearing a sweater and charging.
 Students who preferred the old design formed a group called Save Our Wimp, who championed for the previous drawing's more mild design.
 Responding to the criticism, the University's athletics department asked Wanvig in 1986 to tone down Goldy, who was then drawn in the same style, but without huge muscles and with a friendlier expression.
 This version of Goldy has been the one used since.